Chainflow/solana-mission-control/INSTRUCTIONS.md

  - **14739**: Summary dashboard.
  - **13445**: System monitoring metrics dashboard.

- While importing these dashboards if you face any issues at valueset, change it to empty and then click on import by selecting the datasources.
+ While importing these dashboards if you face any issues at valueset i.e., unique identifier (uid) of a dashboard, then change it to empty and then click on import by selecting the datasources.

 - *For more info about grafana dashboard imports you can refer https://grafana.com/docs/grafana/latest/reference/export_import/*